mozilla/pytest-fxa/README.rst

 By default all accounts will be created on the 'stage' environment.
 You can set the ``FXA_ENV`` environment variable to target 'production' or 'stable'.

-If you need to override the environment for a subset of tests, or run tests against multiple environments, you can do this using parameterisation:
+If you need to override the environment for a subset of tests, or run tests against multiple environments, you can use the ``fxa_env`` marker:

 .. code-block:: python

-  @pytest.mark.parametrize('fxa_urls', ['production'], indirect=True)
+  @pytest.mark.fxa_env('production')
   def test_production(fxa_account):
       selenium.get('https://example.com/')
       selenium.find_element(By.ID, 'email').send_keys(fxa_account.email)